 When children don’t manage to consistently fit inside the subjective parameters of good behaviour that change with every adult they encounter, somewhere down the line somebody decides it’s time for the Doctor’s office.

 What would probably be most useful is to realistically assess the child’s entire environment, as well as psychological and dietary influences.
 A little compassion goes a long way, and the chances are, this is a phase that will pass.
-Not so many adults are running around the streets screaming, or throwing themselves on supermarket floors.
+Not so many adults are running around the streets screaming or throwing themselves on supermarket floors.
 Children need to eat a balanced and healthy diet too, whether they understand that or not.
-Caving into pressure won’t help the parents or the child.
-MediMush are happy to help in whatever way we can, when it comes to healthy diet and natural health knowledge.
+Caving in to pressure won’t help the parents or the child.
+MediMush is happy to help in whatever way we can when it comes to a healthy diet and natural health knowledge.
 Check out our blog for a range of different topics, or contact us.